aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 When $f$ does not depend explicitely on time, we qualify the problem as *autonomous*.

 Note that we have used $t$ as the variable on which the unkown function $y$ depends and we will usually refer to it as *time*.
-However, all the methods we describe in this chapter also apply to other problems in which a given function depends on an independant variable and the corresponding ODE have the form \eqref{eq:ODE}.
+However, all the methods we describe in this chapter also apply to other problems in which a given function depends on an independant variable and the corresponding ODE has the form \eqref{eq:ODE}.

 As an example and toy problem, let us consider radioactive decay.
 Imagine we have a sample of material containing $N$ unstable nuclei at a given initial time $t_0$.
 The time evolution of $N$ then follows an exponential decay law: